hydrodynamicstability/Invitation-to-Hydrodynamics/booksByPhysicists.md

 As a point of personal privilege, I want to include a few other titles on a more subjective basis.

 - Sybren R. DeGroot and Peter Mazur, 1984:  *Non-Equilibrium Thermodynamics*.
 Dover.
 (Original edition published by North-Holland, 1962.)
-    - A foundational monograph on the linear thermodynamics of irreversible processes, a slightly misleading name since the theory is inherently nonlinear.
-Hydrodynamics and closely related phemonena are at the heart of this theory.
+    - A foundational monograph on the thermodynamics of irreversible processes.
+Many books in the nonequilbrium statistical physics literature cite DeGroot & Mazur as a source for hydrodynamics.
 - Roman Jackiw, 2002:  *Lectures on Fluid Dynamics: A Particle Theorist's View of Supersymmetric, Non-Abelian, Noncommutative Fluid Mechanics and d-Branes*.
 Springer.
     - Presents a new formulation of hydrodynamics, "an ancient field theory, but which can be enhanced by the ideas that we gleaned from particle physics."
 - Robert Bruce Lindsay, 1960:  *Mechanical Radiation*.
 The International Series in Pure and Applied Physics.
 McGraw-Hill.  \[Out of print\]
     - Focuses on wave phenomena in various classical media:  strings, membranes, rods, plates, elastic media, incompressible fluids, sound in fluids, and applictions in acoustics and geophysics, oceanography, and meteorology.
 The final chapter delves into a range of special topics such as statistical physics, electron "hydrodynamics" in superconductivity, and liquid helium.
 - Hans J. Lugt, 1983:  *Vortex Flow in Nature and Technology*.
 Wiley-Interscience.
 (Original German edition, 1979.
 English edition reprinted by Krieger, 1995.) \[Out of print\]
     - A surprisingly nontechnical exposition of vortex flow, a central concept in hydrodynamics.
-Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet could also grip the attention of a seasoned physicist.
+Packed with illustrations, it would make an excellent introduction to hydrodynamics for a student who hasn't yet mastered vector calculus, yet the book can also grip the attention of a seasoned physicist.
 This book deserves to be better known in the fluid mechanics community.

 Finally, having mentioned Lord Rayleigh, Lev Landau, and Kip Thorne above, fluid mechanics books by two more Nobel laureates in physics are worthy of note: